JoseJPR/nodejs-certification/README.md

 |   |   ├── example01         # Open and close file by name with concrete path.
 |   |   ├── example02         # Open and close with Url and Buffer.
 |   |   ├── example03         # Get File Descriptors with stat function from json and txt files.
-|   |   ├── example04         # Open folder and file details with Sync functions.
+|   |   ├── example04         # Open folder and file details with opendirSync and openSync functions.
-|   |   ├── example05         # Read folder and file content with Sync functions.
+|   |   ├── example05         # Read folder and file content with readdirSync and readFileSync functions.
 |   |   ├── example06         # Get folder content with Callback, Sync and Promises.
 |   |   ├── example07         # Get file list of folder and content files with Sync.
 |   |   ├── example08         # Get if directory is or not directory and file is or not file.